containers/libkrun/README.md

 This project provides two different variants of the library:

 - **libkrun**: Generic variant compatible with all Virtualization-capable systems.
-- **libkrun-sev**: Variant including support for AMD SEV (bare SEV and SEV-ES) memory encryption and remote attestation.
+- **libkrun-sev**: Variant including support for AMD SEV (SEV, SEV-ES and SEV-SNP) memory encryption and remote attestation.
 Requires an SEV-capable CPU.
+- **libkrun-efi**: Variant that bundles OVMF/EDK2 for booting a distribution-provided kernel (only available on macOS).

 Each variant generates a dynamic library with a different name (and ```soname```), so both can be installed at the same time in the same system.